SNL-WaterPower/WecOptTool-MATLAB/docs/user/example.rst

 .. note::
-    The ``MaxFunctionEvaluations`` is set to 5 in |example.m|_ to permit reletively quick runs, but can be increased to allow for a potentially better solution (with the other options left as-is, this should require 150 function evaluations).
+    The ``MaxFunctionEvaluations`` is set to 5 in |example.m|_ to permit relatively quick runs, but can be increased to allow for a potentially better solution (with the other options left as-is, this should require 150 function evaluations).